kekyo/Compat/README.md

   * Example: [Microsoft.Bcl.Async package](https://www.nuget.org/packages/Microsoft.Bcl.Async), which provides backward compatibility of `Task` with .NET Framework 4.0.
 * When referencing third-party libraries, do not generate unnecessary references.
   * For example, `net6.0` is nearly up-to-date, and references to libraries should not be included when using `net6.0`.
 To achieve this, define the `PackageReference` to be excluded by `Condition`.
-* Increase the TFM if it is to fill an incompatibility with a TFM that is not currently included.
+* Add the new TFM if it is to fill an incompatibility with a TFM that is not currently included.
 * Do not include non-backporting any extensions.
 * Write some kind of unit test.
 Of course, a comprehensive and exhaustive test code would be perfect.